SQL Server Database Walkthrough

 Multi-Table Mode

 Load multiple tables simultaneously from SQL Server to your target.
-There are two Default Extraction Modes: Standard Extraction and Log-Based.
+There are 3 Default Extraction Modes: Standard Extraction, Change Data Capture (CDC) and Change Tracking.

 image.png